NivinAnil/Web-Tech/CSS/2. CSS Selectors/README.md

 - Class Selector is used to classify more than one html elements and based on the class, style is applied.
 - Class attribute is used to classify the elements.
-- Class selector is represented using .(dot)
+- Class selector is represented using `.`

 ```html
 <!DOCTYPE html>